 Have you ever splurged on a highly rated bottle of Burgundy or pinot noir, only to wonder whether a $10 or $15 bottle of red would have been just as good?
 The answer may depend on your biology.

-A new study by researchers at Penn State finds that when it comes to appreciating the subtleties of wine, experts can taste things many of us can't.
+A new study by researchers at Penn State and Brock University in Canada finds that when it comes to appreciating the subtleties of wine, experts can taste things many of us can't.
 "What we found is that the fundamental taste ability of an expert is different," says John Hayes of Penn State.